Saving the small things that run the planet

-The West Lothian’s B-Lines project was a partnership between Buglife and West Lothian Council, with funding from the National Lottery Heritage Fund, to create wildflower habitats throughout West Lothian for the benefit of both pollinators and people.
-A total of 15 new areas of wildflower-rich habitat was created across 10 sites and engaged over 550 people with the project.
+The West Lothian’s B-Lines project is a partnership between Buglife and West Lothian Council, with funding from the National Lottery Heritage Fund, to create wildflower habitats throughout West Lothian for the benefit of both pollinators and people.
+A total of 15 new areas of wildflower-rich habitat have been created across 10 sites and engaged over 550 people with the project.
+Work continues with the monitoring of 21 sites (combined area of 4.3 hectares) and events in the area.

 Quick Facts: